ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 - In case we don't find enough pixels for the lanes (minpix = 10000), lane lines from the previous frame is retained and the current frame is ignored.
 	- line_detected set to True
 - Pixel outliers within the window margin are identified and then replaced by the median
-- Check, if bottom X values change drastically from previous frames
-	- Xvals for previous 10 frames are stored in line instances.
-	- Average of previous Xvals is compared with the current value.
-	- Any change < 50 pixels is considered good
-- Tracking changes to vehicle distance from the center
-	- If the offset changes > 0.3m, measurements are considered bad
-- If radius of curvature of lanes < 250m and > 10000 m, measurements are considered bad and lane parameters for the current frame is dropped
+- If radius of curvature of lanes > 10000 m, measurements are considered bad and lane parameters for the current frame is dropped
 - If the ratios of radius of curvature of lanes is > 10, measurement for the current frame is skipped
-- If either left / right lane is not detected for 3 consecutive frames, parameters are reset and polynomials are fit through the initial histogram method.
+- If either left / right lane is not detected for 4 consecutive frames, parameters are reset and polynomials are fit through the initial histogram method.

 **Verification**

 *5. Have lane line pixels been identified in the rectified image and fit with a polynomial?*

 Below is an illustration of the output of the polynomial fit, for our original example image.

 ![polyfit_compare](https://cloud.githubusercontent.com/assets/17127066/23333839/04fa2a84-fbb9-11e6-89fb-2010b5c64618.png)